 5. Salt Painted Easter Eggs

 This very cool card design is made using white glue, kitchen salt and paint.
 This technique will be great to use all year round.

 6. Fork painted Easter egg card

-You'll no doubt to using a paintbrush with your child but have you tried a fork?
+You'll no doubt be used to using a paintbrush with your child, but have you tried a fork?
 We'll definitely be trying this fun technique.

 Make this card at Happy Toddler Playtime.

 7. Sponge bunny card

 If you want something that is quick and easy to do, this is the tutorial for you!
 We love that your child can really get stuck in with painting.

 This super-simple card is ideal for small children who still want to get involved and it requires very little materials.

 Make this card at Mum in the Madhouse.